Climate-Resilient-Communities/climate-multilingual-chatbot/info/README.md

 # Multilingual Climate Change Chatbot Application

+Production notes
+- Local JSONL chat logs are disabled by default.
+To enable locally, set ENABLE_LOCAL_CHAT_LOGS=1.
+Azure Blob logging remains enabled when Azure env vars are present.
+- All project documentation has been moved to the `info/` directory.

 A sophisticated multilingual chatbot specialized in climate-related topics, leveraging advanced RAG (Retrieval Augmented Generation) architecture with Amazon Bedrock for response generation and multiple guardrails for quality assurance.

 ## Features